pranavsraja/Breast-Cancer-Classification-Analysis/README.md

-# Breast Cancer Classification Analysis
+# Predictive Modeling and Analysis of Breast Cancer Data

 This repository contains an R Markdown report and corresponding PDF output titled **"Breast Cancer Classification Analysis"**.
 The analysis uses supervised and unsupervised learning techniques to classify breast cancer tissue samples as benign or malignant, based on features from the Wisconsin Breast Cancer dataset.